mrava87/SEG_NLP/README.md

-# Natural Language Processing NLP
+# Webscraping and NLP of Geophysics papers

 ## Objective
 Do you wonder what are the most used words in the titles of **Geophysics** journal from Society of Exploration Geophysicists?
 Or, how long